-When you seek spectacular sunsets, scrumptious seafood, soft sugar beach sand, and Southern hospitality, Coastal Mississippi should top your spring break destination list – for families, couples, and even solo travelers.
+When you seek spectacular sunsets, scrumptious seafood, soft sugar beach sand, and Southern hospitality, Coastal Mississippi should top your spring break destination list.

 Coastal Mississippi beaches are underrated.
 A favorite section is along the spectacular 12-mile coastal scenic drive between Henderson Point (across the bridge from Bay St Louis) to Long Beach.
 Hundreds of FREE, beachside parking spots continually tempt drivers to stop and put their feet in some of the softest and cleanest beach sand in the world.
 Phenomenal Gulf of Mexico sunset viewing spots include Henderson Point and Front Beach (Ocean Springs).

 Nature fans love Coastal Mississippi.
-Rent a kayak, canoe, or SUP and paddle Wolf River (look for petrified stones), to Deer Island, or on a pristine bayou (from Pascagoula River Audubon Center).
-Or sit back and relax on the Biloxi Shrimping Trip (popular family excursion), McCoy’s Swamp and River Tour (super fun!), Betsy Ann Riverboat (sunset paddlewheel boat ride), or a Ship Island Excursion (to a barrier island with secluded beaches).
-Tree fans should savor Friendship Oak on the USM Campus in Long Beach, Magic Live Oak in Pascagoula, and Ruskin Oak in Ocean Springs.
+Rent a kayak, canoe, or SUP and paddle Wolf River (look for petrified stones) to Deer Island.
+Or paddle on a pristine bayou (from Pascagoula River Audubon Center).
+Sit back and relax on the Biloxi Shrimping Trip, McCoy’s Swamp and River Tour (super fun!), Betsy Ann Riverboat (sunset paddlewheel boat ride), or a Ship Island Excursion (to a barrier island with secluded beaches).
+Tree fans should savor Friendship Oak on the USM Campus in Long Beach.
+And look for Magic Live Oak in Pascagoula, and Ruskin Oak in Ocean Springs.

 Mississippi Aquarium is the newest major Coastal Mississippi attraction and it is magnificent.
 Other recommended indoor things to do in Coastal Mississippi include Walter Anderson Museum of Art, Maritime and Seafood Industry Museum, and INFINITY Science Center.
 Coastal Mississippi foodie hotspots include Vestige and White Pillars for exceptional coastal cuisine, along with The Wilbur for craft cocktails. ~ Charles McCool, McCool Travel